-The default fatal error handler which is invoked by the fatal\error\occurred directive when there is no user handler configured or the user handler returns control to RTEMS.
-The default fatal error handler disables processor interrupts to level 7, places the error code in D0, and executes a stop instruction to simulate a halt processor instruction.
+The default fatal error handler which is invoked by the fatal_error_occurred directive when there is no user handler configured or the user handler returns control to RTEMS.
+The default fatal error handler disables processor interrupts, places the error code in EAX, and executes a HLT instruction to halt the processor.